FFmpeg/FFmpeg/SMP/readme.txt

 Currently only up to VS2010 is supported on the web page so just download that.

 2) Follow the instructions found within the downloaded archive for installing YASM
     Note: With newer version of VS the BuildCustomization path should be the version specific to the VS version you are using. so for instance the path for Visual Studio 2013 is:
         C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V120\BuildCustomizations

-3) Currently there is a bug in Visual Studio 2013 so in order to make the build customizations work you must edit a file
+3) Currently there is a bug in vsyasm so in order to make the build customizations work correctly you must edit a file
     a) Open vsyasm.props that you just extracted
     b) Replace the 1 occurrence of [Input] with "%(FullPath)"  (make sure to include the "s)

 4) In order to use version 1.3.0 of vsyasm you will also have to fix a error in the distributed build customizations
-    a) Open vsyasm.props that you just extracted
+    a) Open vsyasm.props
     b) Replace the 1 occurrence of $(Platform) with win$(PlatformArchitecture)

-5) ???

-6) Profit

 *** Generating custom project files ***